Author's Note: Thanks for the R&R!

 "He was in love with my mother," Harry began to explain to an enraptured Ron and Hermione on the cold quiet night in the shadow of the last day of battle.
 They were all singed and bandaged: now veterans of a brutal war.
-Once Harry heard that by some miracle Snape was still alive they had all arrived at St. Mungo's just in time to see his lifeless body being floated through the hallways.
+As soon as Harry heard that, by some miracle, Snape was still alive they had all arrived at St. Mungo's just in time to see his lifeless body being floated through the hallways.

 As soon as the healers declared him stable, even if they didn't know what was wrong with him, Harry inserted himself into the bedside chair meant for family and had refused to be moved.